jonathan-vella/what-the-caf/learning_path_modules/02_Strategy_and_Plan_Hackathon/challenges/challenge1.md

 Every customer has different priorities, processes, and organizational structures that need to be evaluated in order to guarantee a successful cloud journey.
 You will use this information to start building a business case which you will be presenting to the customer’s board.

+Why is is this phase so critical for the entire journey?
+Many companies announce cloud-first or cloud-only strategies.
+But, they don't clearly define what they want to achieve with those strategies.
+Few cloud projects can succeed without concrete KPIs and goals.
+It's impossible to measure project performance without indicators or specified targets.

 **Learning Objectives:**

 - Document motivations and benefits for moving to the cloud.